codacy/codacy-coverage-reporter/docs/troubleshooting-common-issues.md

 ## coverage-xml/index.xml generated an empty result

-If you are using PHPUnit version 5 or above to generate your coverage report, you must output the report using the Clover format.
+If you're using PHPUnit version 5 or above to generate your coverage report, you must output the report using the Clover format.
 Codacy Coverage Reporter supports the PHPUnit XML format only for versions 4 and older.

 To change the output format replace the flag `--coverage-xml <dir>` with `--coverage-clover <file>` when executing `phpunit`.